dominik-pakosz/dp-api-client/README.md

 - PHP

 #### Note:
 This is not a production ready application, this application might require many improvements.
-It's just an application to show you how you can integrate with DocPlanner API.
+It's just an application to show you how you can integrate with DocPlanner API v3.

 ### NGINX configuration
 	server {